ims-systems-00/ims-kb/docs/General Information/04 - Risk Management/adding_risks.md

 ### People

 For **People** risks, you must first choose the **Business Unit** you are assigning the people risk to.
-The business unit selector is a drop-down menu, from which you can select from the business functions your organisation has created.
+The business unit selector is a drop-down menu, from which you can select the business functions your organisation has created.

 From here, you select the `Asset` the risk is linked to (optional), followed by the `Risk Title` along with the `Description` of the risk.
 Select the `Risk owner`, which is a team member who is the party responsible for the mitigation or acceptance of the risk.

 Following on, you need to select the `likelihood` and `consequence` of the risk.
-These can be given a placeholder value prior to assessing the risk thoroughly, when necessary these can be given true values by [Modifying a Risk][].
+These can be given a placeholder value before assessing the risk thoroughly, when necessary these can be given true values by [Modifying a Risk][].

 After completing the form, click `add` to submit the risk to your organisation's **People** Risk Management System.